Razvan-Alexandru/GoldFish-V2/README.md

+# Goldfish V2, project is currently being worked on
+### The readme is not complete

-first time: sudo docker-compose up --build
+first time : docker-compose up --build

-after: sudo docker-compose up
+run the code : docker-compose up

-training: sudo docker-compose run --rm goldfish train
+for training : docker-compose run --rm goldfish train